-Pnyx is one of the most important ad early places which played a big role in the birth of democracy.
+Pnyx is one of the most important and early places which played a big role in the birth of democracy.

 Choragic Monument of Lysicrates

 The monument was raised by the choregos Lysicrates, one of the wealthy patrons behind the musical performances on the stage for the Theater of Dionysus, on the Acropolis Hill.
-He raised this monument to commemorate when one of his sponsored performances was awarded first prize.
+Its purpose is to commemorate when one of his sponsored performances wins the first prize.

 The Lysicrates Monument is the first time the Corinthian order is used outside a building.
-Ever since, it has been widely reproduced all around the Globe, other as part of modern monuments or building elements.
+Ever since, architects copied it around the Globe, either as part of modern monuments or building elements.

 Secrets of Athens: Discover the picturesque squares

 However, you might find a favorite small square whose name you may not even know, and that one may stay with you best.
 For me, it’s the small square in the image above.
 I know it was close to the church Agia Ekaterini, but I have no idea what it was called.
-(Please contact me, if you do!)
+(Let me know in a comment if you do!)